Nisbo/another_mvg/README.md

 * Updated documentation to improve the installation process.

-# 6.1 How to Update / Change from Manual Installation to HASC
+# 6.1 How to Update / Change from Manual Installation to HACS
 ## Update via HACS:
 - After you got the update notification from Home Assistant, just click on "Install"
 - restart Home Assistant